Primitive Types

 We'll talk about the

-in more detail later.
-You are importing a single function from thestd::mem
+usein more detail later.
+You are importing a single function from thestd::memnamespace.
+There's no copy/paste.
+You could also typestd::mem::size_ofevery time.

 Some takeaways: